-Measure No. Measure EU Category EU Classifi cation Lead Authority Plannin g Phase Key Performance Indicator Target Pollution Reduction in the AQMA Progress to Date Estimate d Completi on Date Comments 1 Construction of the new Carlisle bypass extension to the south of the city.
-Monitor the air quality impacts of the 'Carlisle Northern Development Route' and the proposed bypass extension.
-Traffic Management Other Cumbria County Council & Carlisle City Council Comple te 2007- 2012.
-Reduced NO2 levels at monitoring locations and within AQMA's.
+Measure No. Measure EU Category EU Classifi cation Lead Authority Planning Phase Implem entation Phase Key Performanc e Indicator Target Pollution Reduction in the AQMA Progress to Date Estimate d Completi on Date Comments 1 Construction of the new Carlisle Southern Link Road (CSLR).
+This will extend the existing Carlisle Northern Development Route (CNDR).
+Monitor the air quality impacts of the CSLR and CNDR.
+Traffic Management Other Cumbria County Council & Carlisle City Council < 2021 2022- 2025 Reduced NO2 levels at monitoring locations and within AQMA's.
 Potential for significant improvem ent in NO2 levels across the city centre.
-CNDR is operational.
+The CNDR is operational.
 Monitoring at receptors on new road revealed consistently low NO2 levels.
-Further evidence of NO2 improvements and traffic reduction in the city centre.
-Several new cycle links from arterial routes to CNDR complete.
-Plans for future improvements Environmental Health have provided a consultation response in relation to the new bypass and have requested that an Air Quality Impact Assessment is carried out.
-Ongoing Plans being developed for the 'Southern Bypass' as part of the Garden Village project This would extend the existing CNDR and link both ends of the bypass to the M6 Motorway, around the City Centre.
-The southern bypass project is now in the procurement stage and it is expected that works will begin in the next few years.
+There is evidence of NO2 improvements and traffic reduction in the city centre.
+Several new cycle links from arterial routes to CNDR are complete.
+Environmental Health have provided a consultation response in relation to CSLR and have requested that an Air Quality Impact Assessment is carried out.
+Planning decision for CSLR expected in 2021.
+Ongoing Plans are being developed for the new Carlisle Southern Link Road as part of the Garden Village housing project, which is expected to deliver 10'000 new homes by 2030.
+The road would extend the existing CNDR.
+This would provide a complete bypass around the City Centre with both ends of the route connected to the M6 Motorway.
 2 Effective traffic management measures will be implemented to improve traffic flow on the existing road network and in new developments.
-Traffic Management UTC, Congesti on manage ment, traffic reductio n Cumbria County Council & Carlisle City Council Ongoin g Ongoin g Reduced NO2 levels and standing traffic within AQMA's.
+Traffic Management UTC, Congesti on manage ment, traffic reductio n Cumbria County Council & Carlisle City Council Ongoing Ongoing Reduced NO2 levels and standing traffic within AQMA's.
 Modelling undertake n at AQMA 4 indicates that a 2.7% reduction in NOx would achieve complian ce.
-Completed works on pedestrian crossing on Castle Way incorporating Smart Signalling from the main Hardwicke Circus roundabout.
-Traffic modelling has shown that emissions from diesel vehicles dominate emissions Emissions factor toolkit has been used to show increased traffic speeds would reduce oxide of nitrogen emissions within Bridge Street.
+Traffic modelling has shown that emissions from diesel vehicles dominate emissions.
+Emissions factor toolkit has been used to show increased traffic speeds would reduce oxide of nitrogen emissions within Bridge Street.
 Work will continue to improve traffic management in this area.
 Ongoing.
 Such projects require significant investment.
 3 Environmental Health will work alongside the Planning Department to minimise the air quality impacts of new developments.
-Policy Guidance and Development Control Air Quality Planning and Policy Guidanc e Carlisle City Council Ongoin g Ongoin g Effective links between EH and Planning officers.
+Policy Guidance and Development Control Air Quality Planning and Policy Guidanc e Cumbria County Council & Carlisle City Council Ongoing Ongoing Effective links between EH and Planning.
 AQIA's submitted where necessary.
 Early consultation with applicants.
 Not calculate d Environmental Health is consulted on all proposed developments which may impact on air quality.
-Responses are aimed at minimising AQ impacts.
+Responses are aimed at minimising AQ impacts, particularly within or close to our AQMA's.
 This includes large residential developments.
-Recommendations made for car charging points on all new residential properties with parking/garage provision.
+Recommendations made for car charging points for all new residential properties.
 Ongoing Environmental Health comment on all potentially polluting developments.
 The outcome depends on Planning Department and current policy